Traquair House: Features

 Traquair is a 50-room house.
 The rooms include "The Drawing Room", containing ancestral portraits and photographs of the current residents; "The Dressing Room", which is decorated to demonstrate life in former times; "The Museum Room", containing a mural dating from 1530, one of the oldest to survive in a secular building in Scotland, as well as charters stamped with the royal seals and signatures of the Scottish Kings; "The King's Room", where Mary, Queen of Scots stayed in 1566 and which contains some relics belonging to her and the Jacobites, such as her rosary, crucifix, purse, a silk quilt, and letters bearing her signature; "The Still Room", where breakfast is taken among the 18th-century porcelain that decorates the shelves; and "The Dining Room", one of the last additions to the house, built in the late 17th century.
 There is a Roman Catholic chapel built in 1829, following the Catholic emancipation.
 The 18th-century library contains more than 3,000 volumes.
 Although three lairds made alterations to the house prior to the 17th century, Traquair has changed little, architecturally, since then.

+Bear Gates

 The Bear Gates at the main entrance to the grounds were installed by the fifth Earl, Charles Stuart, in 1738.
+The mason was John Burns and the ironwork was by Daniel Aitken.
+The stone bears were added in 1745, being made at Penicuik quarry. by sculptor George Jamesone at a cost of £126 Scots.
+RCAHMS state that the gates were sealed in 1796 on the death of the Countess of Traquair, with the 7th Earl vowing to keep them sealed.

-When they were closed, after Charles Edward Stuart (Bonnie Prince Charlie) passed through in 1745, the Earl vowed they would never be opened again until a Stuart king returned.
+A more romantic (but impossible) version, states that they were closed, after Charles Edward Stuart (Bonnie Prince Charlie) passed through in 1745, the Earl vowed they would never be opened again until a Stuart king returned.

-Tam-Lin (film)
+Tam Lin (film)

-The 1970 horror film Tam-Lin was filmed at Traquair.
+The 1970 horror film Tam Lin was filmed at Traquair.
 It starred Ava Gardner; other cast members included Joanna Lumley, Stephanie Beecham and Ian McShane.